Geoff Alday

 Image 1 of 5

-Designed and launched the first drag-and-drop email editor.
+Designed the first drag‑and‑drop editor for email.

 Emma Email Editor